yamisskey/yamisskey-provision/README.md

-# Provisioning servers with Make, Ansible, and Nix
+# Provisioning servers with Make and Ansible

-This guide will walk you through the process of setting up Misskey etc using the provided Make and Ansible, and Nix.
+This guide will walk you through the process of setting up Misskey etc using the provided Make and Ansible.

 ## Steps